Wondering if baptism is your next step?

 Does the Act of Baptism Itself Save a Person?

 No. Scripture is abundantly clear that only Jesus saves (Acts 4:12).
 The work of salvation is a finished work by Christ on the cross (Hebrews 9:24-28; 10:10-14).
 Baptism has no redemptive powers of its own.
-There is nothing special about the water in the river, pond, or baptistry.
+There is nothing special about the water in the river, pond, pool, or baptistry.

 What if a Person is not Baptized?
 Can He or She be Saved?